 ready for a new adventure

 Leaving our home and the local area on D Day was pretty emotional, even though I often cursed the place longing to be somewhere more exciting, feeling cut off and stuck in a far grey, chilly corner of the Great British island.
 Still, I am grateful, as I believe all things happen for a reason and so I spent over twelve years of my life in the North east of Scotland, always feeling the colourful Dutch outsider but adapting and making it my home.
 The truth is, no matter where you go, if you open your eyes you will find what matters to you.
 In some places you just have to try a little bit harder.
 Up there I found like-minded creatives, found a great band to sing in, started my business and started a family.
 Aberdeenshire is beautiful and full of hidden gems.

 goodbye beautiful Scotland, thank you for having me

 The train journey from Inverurie to Aberdeen was like a trip down memory lane…passing familiar scenery, a previous work place, my husband’s city flat where I started a life in Scotland many moons ago.
 Goodbye Aberdeen!
 Thank you for having me and making me work hard, push myself, mature and become resilient.

 The night before we left also happened to be the night when labour kicked off for the planned home birth of my second baby boy, exactly four years ago.
 It was a strange feeling to be sitting on the floor in our empty living room, the same spot as where my youngest was born after a lot of drama and life threatening complications (he was a big 10lb baby and got stuck with his shoulder – BBC’s Call the Midwife anyone?).

 Four years later we are sitting here again, excited and slightly nervously awaiting another brand new life.
+I always dreamed of this moment, moving to a sunny climate, moving to Spain as a family.
 Let’s hope this birth will be a smoother one!